derek73/python-nameparser/README.rst

 When you modify the configuration, by default this will modify the behavior all HumanName instances.
-This could be a handy way to set it up for your entire project, but it could also lead to some unexpected behavior because changing one instance could modify the behavior of another instance.
+This could be a handy way to set it up for your entire project, but it could also lead to some unexpected behavior because changing the config on one instance could modify the behavior of another instance.

 ::

-    >>> from nameparser import HumanName
-    >>> from nameparser.config import constants
-    >>> constants.titles.add('dean')
     >>> hn = HumanName("Dean Robert Johns")
+    >>> hn.C.titles.add('dean')
     >>> hn
     <HumanName : [
     	Title: 'Dean'